 In part 1 the first and most crucial step was keeping our eyes on Jesus.
 No matter the disappointments of those around us, no matter the hurts, no matter the jealously, we must not lose focus of Christ!
 But what if?
 What if you did lose that focus?
 Israel did and they DEMANDED a king and they demanded him NOW.
 So Samuel took their request to God and God told him to allow it, only warn them first of the consequences of getting what they asked for, the consequences of second best.
 Here is the marking they left for us, found in 1 Samuel 8:10-22.

-Step two: Ignore any warning signs and don’t heed the advice of the wise
+Step two: Ignore any warning signs and don’t heed the

+they wanted even though it was NOT His perfect will.
 The new path they were on was NOT His best for them but it was the path they chose in spite of His warnings.
 They ignored the words of God through his messenger Samuel.
 How many of us have sat and listened to the words of God through His messengers, our pastors, our Bible study leaders, our wise mentors, and yet we still choose wrong or worse completely ignore the warnings?

 Do you want God's best for your life?
 For the lives of your children?
 Then don't ignore the godly counsel of your mentors, your parents, your pastors, your teachers.
 Don't let your gaze be pulled off of Jesus and then turn away from the council of God's messengers.